-- (1) These shares of restricted stock were issued on July 11, 2016 and vest in 48 equal monthly installments through July 11, 2020.
-Upon the closing of our Series A preferred stock financing, the unvested shares of restricted stock accelerated and vested in full. - (2) These shares of restricted stock were issued on July 11, 2016 and vest in 48 equal monthly installments through July 11, 2020.
-Upon the closing of a liquidity event (as defined in the award agreement), which includes this initial public offering, the unvested shares of restricted stock will accelerate and vest in full.
+- (1) These shares of restricted stock were issued on July 11, 2016 to Mr. Schor and Dr. Mannick, and vest in 48 equal monthly installments through July 11, 2020.
+Upon the closing of a liquidity event (as defined in the award agreement), which includes this initial public offering, the unvested shares of restricted stock will accelerate and vest in full. - (2) On December 5, 2017, Mr. McCabe was awarded an option to purchase 78,100 shares of our common stock under our 2017 Plan.
+The shares underlying this option vest as follows: 25% of the shares vest on October 23, 2018, and the remaining shares vest in six equal semi-annual installments following October 23, 2018, subject to Mr. McCabe's continued service.

-Employment Arrangements with Our Named Executive Officer and Other Executive Officers
+Employment Arrangements with Our Named Executive Officers